Prix Gaïa

 Prix Gaïa is an honorary award in watchmaking.

-Since 1993, the Musée international d'horlogerie in La Chaux-de-Fonds presents this award for special achievements in watchmaking.
-It is awarded in three categories: "Artisanat création" (arts and creations), "Esprit d'entreprise" (entrepreneurship) und "Histoire" (history and research).
+Since 1993, the Musée international d'horlogerie (MIH) in La Chaux-de-Fonds presents this award for special achievements in watchmaking.
+The Prix Gaïa recognizes the achievements in three categories: "Artisanat création" (arts and creations), "Esprit d'entreprise" (entrepreneurship) und "Histoire" (history and research).
+Nominations are submitted to the management team of the MIH and discussed by the awards committee, that includes 10 to 15 people and is chaired by the MIH curator.